Netcentric/aem-classification/aem-classification-maven-plugin/src/site/markdown/index.md

 1. property index limited to properties jcr:primaryType and jcr:mixinTypes for node types granite:FinalArea, granite:PublicArea, granite:InternalArea and granite:AbstractArea
 1. property index for properties cq:deprecated for any node type)

-There is a package containing the relevant indices at [4].
+There is a package containing the relevant indices called [aem-classification-search-index-package][4].

 Usage
 ---------